-John Marwood Cleese was born in Weston-super-Mare in 1939 and educated at Clifton College and at Cambridge.
-He achieved his first big success in the West End and as a scriptwriter and performer on The Frost Report.
-He went on to co-found the legendary Monty Python comedy troupe, writing and performing in the TV series and in films that include Monty Python and the Holy Grail and Life of Brian.
-In the mid-1970s, John Cleese and his first wife, Connie Booth, co-wrote and starred in the now-classic sitcom Fawlty Towers.
-Later, he wrote and co-starred in A Fish Called Wanda and Fierce Creatures.
-He has appeared in many other films, from James Bond to Harry Potter to Shrek, and has guest-starred in TV shows that have included Cheers, 3rd Rock from the Sun, Will & Grace and Entourage.
-He lives in London.
+John Marwood Cleese was born in 1939 in Weston-Super-Mare.
+He studied Law at Cambridge University and has enjoyed a successful career in comedy, theatre, film and television.
+He first achieved success at the Edinburgh Festival Fringe and as a scriptwriter and performer on The Frost Report.
+In the late 1960s, he co-founded Monty Python, the comedy troupe responsible for the sketch show Monty Python's Flying Circus and the four Monty Python films: And Now for Something Completely Different, Monty Python and the Holy Grail, Life of Brian and The Meaning of Life.
+In the mid-1970s, Cleese and his first wife, Connie Booth, co-wrote and starred in the British sitcom Fawlty Towers.
+Later, he co-starred with Kevin Kline, Jamie Lee Curtis and former Python colleague Michael Palin in A Fish Called Wanda and Fierce Creatures.
+He has appeared in many other films, including the James Bond films, Harry Potter and Shrek and has guest-starred in numerous TV shows.